Top 17 Things to Do in Fisherman’s Wharf, San Francisco

 Visit Alcatraz Island

-While technically the ferry over to Alcatraz Island no longer departs from Fisherman’s Wharf, you’ll see signs advertising tours all over the area, so let’s talk about it.
+While technically the ferry over to Alcatraz Island no longer departs from Fisherman’s Wharf, you’ll see signs advertising Alcatraz tours all over the area, so let’s talk about it.

 If you’re even the slightest bit intrigued by the infamous prison in the middle of the San Francisco Bay, I highly recommend adding a visit to Alcatraz to your San Francisco itinerary